GurpreetSinghInfoSec/Bug-Bounty-/What is Bug Bounty/README.md

 ### Step 2: Hacking (Ethically!)

-The bug bounty hunter begins testing the targets listed in the scope.
+This is where the bug bounty hunter starts testing the targets listed in the scope.
 You use your knowledge and tools to search for weaknesses, thinking like an attacker but acting ethically.
 Common vulnerabilities sought include:

 * **Cross-Site Scripting (XSS):** Injecting malicious code into a website that runs in another user’s browser.